 One of the questions that is asked a lot on the forums, is how long will seeds stay good?
 One example to the answer of that question is the Doomsday Seed Vault.
 This seed vault is designed to keep seeds frozen for centuries.
 Some types of seeds will stay good for decades.
 While other types of seeds can stay good for hundreds of years – if kept frozen.

-As the local stores get their garden seeds in, its time to take an inventory as to what is need, what is not needed and what needs to be replaced.
-Seed stocks should include the types of food that the family will eat.
+As the local stores get their garden seeds in, it’s time to take an inventory and start stocking up.
+A well rounded survivalist seed stockpile should include the types of food that the family will eat.
 And, most important, the types of seeds that will grow in a certain geographical area.

 The bags that the seeds are stored in should be marked with the type of seed and the date when the seeds were bought.
 The date is very important so that the seed stocks can be rotated out every 2 – 3 years.

 Examples of different types of seeds and plants: